PrabhaBharadwaj/Gen_AI_Projects/05_Access_OS_LLM_and_Custom_Prompt/5_BBRepo_Source_Code_Analysis_OpenAIGPT_(Langchain)/README.md

 ## Local Vector DB creation

 - Inside **app.py** it executes **store_index.py** which use langchain Loader - **GenericLoader.from_filesystem** to read the all **.py** files in cloned repo
-- Then Split Text into Chunks .Here it wont do normal chunks, it does **context based chunking** , so it holds **function name** as tag for that chunk.
+- Then Split Text into Chunks .Here it wont do normal chunks, it does **context based Context Aware chunking** , so it holds **function name** as tag for that chunk.
 For this we used **Langchain's RecursiveCharacterTextSplitter.from_language**
 - Use the **OpenAIEmbeddings** Model via Langchain and convert chunk to vector and stores embedding in local db - **Chroma db** inside folder **db**

 ## Use ChatOpenAI() from Langchain as LLM model and Build RAG